 The bottom line

-Hill's Science Diet is the better choice between these two, scoring 15 points higher with a meaningfully stronger ingredient list.
-Chicken first versus chicken by-product meal first is a clear and significant difference.
-Both brands lean heavily on vet recommendations and clinic partnerships for their reputation, but when you compare what's actually in the bag, Hill's delivers more for less money.
-That said, neither brand is truly impressive from an ingredient quality standpoint — both rely on corn and wheat fillers that cats don't need.
-If you're willing to spend at this price point, foods like Blue Buffalo (B/76) offer even better ingredients.
+Hill's Science Diet is still the better choice between these two, scoring 5 points higher (C/63 vs C/58) with a slightly stronger ingredient list.
+Whole chicken first and chicken fat in the top five give Hill's the narrow edge; Royal Canin's 2026 reformulation closed most of the prior 15-point gap but kept it just behind.
+Both brands lean heavily on vet recommendations and clinic partnerships for their reputation, and when you compare what's actually in the bag, Hill's delivers more for less money.
+That said, neither brand is truly impressive from an ingredient quality standpoint — both still rely on corn and wheat fillers that cats don't need.
+If you're willing to spend at this price point, foods like Blue Buffalo (B/78) offer meaningfully better ingredients.

 Read our full reviews of Hill's Science Diet and Royal Canin for the complete ingredient breakdowns.